Samsung Odyssey Ark price: $700 off this gaming monitor

 It was plenty loud, but the coolest thing here was that I could play audio from two different sources with a split audio feature – it automatically balanced out the volume because you can’t have both video sources with volume at 100 (as much as you may want to defy the math).
 Sound Dome is the correct description for the Ark’s audio, which basically wraps your head around in curved multimedia nirvana.
 I dug it.

 Do you need the Odyssey Ark?
 That really depends on your gaming budget.
 Samsung designed this curved monitor to be the ultimate experience at 55 inches.
 It’s not for everyone at this price – even those with cash to spare.

 But, if you’re the Oliver Twist of gamers who saw the 49-inch Samsung Odyssey G9 and said “Please sir, may I have some more?” then the 55-inch Odyssey Ark is the answer to “What’s next?
 What’s better than this?”
-It’s shaping up to be one of the best gaming monitors for 2022 – if your gaming desires are as big as your budget.
+It’s shaping up to be one of the best gaming monitors – if your gaming desires are as big as your budget.

 Thank you for staying subscribed and allowing us to build a banner-ad-free tech website ❤️